anandrajasekar18/covid_drug_design/README.md

 3) rdkit

 ### Usage
-Download the code and use it for conversion of smiles to graph conversion.
-Use the get total atoms function to find biggest molecule and every graph will be padded with zeros to maintain uniformity among matrices and easier to concatenate.
+Download the code and use it for conversion of smiles to graph.
+Use the get_tot_atoms function to find biggest molecule and every graph will be padded with zeros to maintain uniformity among matrices and easier to concatenate later.